rcasto/adaptive-html/README.md

 - [Building it yourself](#building-it-yourself)

 ## Getting started
-You can either install the npm package or directly use a pre-built version of the library.
+You can either install the npm package, directly use a pre-built version of the library, or use a CDN.

 ### Via npm
 `npm install adaptive-html`